PDF

 Authors are required to obtain the consent of all their coauthors prior to submitting a manuscript.
 The submitting author accepts the responsibility of notifying all coauthors that the manuscript is being submitted.

 During manuscript submission, the submitting author must provide contact information (full name, email address, institutional affiliation, and mailing address) for all of the coauthors.
-Because all of the author names are automatically imported into the electronic Journal Publishing Agreement, the names must be entered into ACS Paragon Plus.
-(Note that coauthors are not required to register in ACS Paragon Plus.)
+Because all of the author names are automatically imported into the electronic Journal Publishing Agreement, the names must be entered into the submission system.
+(Note that coauthors are not required to register in the ACS Publishing Center.)
 Author affiliation should reflect where the work was completed, even if the author has since left that institution.
 Authors may include a note with a current address if their institution has changed since the work was completed.

-To expedite the processing of your manuscript, please format your author and affiliation information according the guidelines in this link: https://pubsapp.acs.org/paragonplus/submission/author-address-information.pdf.
+To expedite the processing of your manuscript, please format your author and affiliation information according the guidelines in this document.

 Criteria for authorship can be found in Part B of the Ethical Guidelines to Publication of Chemical Research.
 Artificial intelligence (AI) tools do not qualify for authorship.
 The use of AI tools for text or image generation should be disclosed in the manuscript within the Acknowledgment section with a description of when and how the tools were used.
 For more substantial use cases or descriptions of AI tool use, authors should provide full details within the Methods or other appropriate section of the manuscript.